Omena, Michigan: Geography

 Omena is in northeastern Leelanau County on the west side of Grand Traverse Bay, an arm of Lake Michigan.
 It is served by one state highway, M-22, which leads south 23 mi to Traverse City and north 5 mi to Northport.

 According to the U.S. Census Bureau, the Omena CDP has a total area of 11.8 sqkm, of which 11.7 sqkm are land and 0.13 sqkm, or 1.10%, are water.

 Mayoral elections

 Omena is an unincorporated community and therefore lacks a centralized official government system.
 However, the citizens of Omena, Michigan practice triennial elections for a non-human mayor held by the Omena Historical Society.
 This was inspired by the canine mayoral elections of Rabbit Hash, Kentucky.
+The current four-legged mayor of Omena, elected in a competitive race in July 2024, is an American Quarter horse / Paint horse named Lucky Dinero Bosco.
+The election fundraiser attracted nineteen candidates, including dogs, cats, and an Angora goat as well as the top vote-getter.
+All candidates must live in the Omena area, but anyone can cast a ballot, and voters are encouraged to vote more than once or for more than one candidate if they so choose.
+The 2024 election raised $15,700 for the historical society.

-The current "mayor" of Omena is Rosie Disch, a Golden mixed breed dog.
+Lucky Diablo Bosco's predecessor was Rosie Disch, a Golden mixed breed dog.
 The 2021 election raised $14,000 for the Omena Historical Society.
-Rosie will be in office for a three-year term.
-Previous mayor's are: Sweet Tart, the first feline mayor elected to the position from 2018; Polly Loveless, a tri-pod dog who died in office after winning the 2015 election; Maya Deibel, a dog who won the 2012 election; and Tucker Joyce, a dog who won the inaugural election in 2009.
+Rosie was in office for a three-year term.
+Previous mayors are: Sweet Tart, the first feline mayor elected to the position from 2018; Polly Loveless, a tri-pod dog who died in office after winning the 2015 election; Maya Deibel, a dog who won the 2012 election; and Tucker Joyce, a dog who won the inaugural election in 2009.